How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 You're not chasing bliss.
 You're teaching contrast: this is tension… and this is letting go.

-Evidence: How Grounding Interrupts Rumination Cycles
+Evidence: How Grounding Techniques Interrupt Rumination Cycles

 Rumination is sticky because it's abstract and repetitive.
 Grounding is effective because it's concrete and immediate.